CiscoDevNet/pyats-sample-scripts/comprehensive/README.md

 examples, supplementing the full user guide at:
     https://developer.cisco.com/site/pyats/docs/

-This example is executable both under standalone execution, and through `easypy`.
+This example is executable both under standalone execution, and through pyATS command line `pyats run job`.
 You can modify parts of this code to see how it changes execution behaviors.

 ```
     Folder Structure